 What’s the impact of Apple ITP on marketers and growth-focused teams?

 Depending on your own business and how your domains are set up, the answer to this will vary.
 But generally, marketers should expect to see:

 - An inflated number of unique visitors.
 First-party cookies that act in “a third-party context,” such as those implemented by Facebook and Google, will be deleted after 24 hours for Safari users.
 If a customer doesn’t visit and interact with a website that has this dropped this cookie within 24 hours, that cookie is cleared.
 If they visit again on Day 3, they will get a new cookie — hence, they’ll be counted as two unique visitors.

-- Brands face new challenges with marketing attribution, as ITP 2.2 locks down on link decoration.
-Brands will face new challenges when it comes to measuring marketing & advertising effectiveness via multi-touch attribution.
+- Businesses face new challenges with marketing attribution, as ITP 2.2 locks down on link decoration.
+Companies will face new challenges when it comes to measuring marketing & advertising effectiveness via multi-touch attribution.
 And publishers, specifically, will face new challenges when trying to serve more relevant ads and prove the value of their inventory to advertisers.

 - With privacy at the forefront, there are limitations to offsite retargeting due to third-party cookie limitations across all three major browsers: Safari, Chrome, and Firefox.
 This makes retargeting and delivering personalized ads less relevant.
 Publishers also face a specific flavor of this consequence: they won’t be able to use dynamic paywalls if their cookies aren’t properly set up.

 - Facebook and Twitter have already eliminated third-party data from their platform for the purposes of ad targeting.
 Additionally, DMPs that have always relied on third-party cookies to create audiences.
 For the purposes of programmatic ad targeting, marketers will now have even greater restrictions on their ability to do so.